Zeturic/held-item-level-evolution/README.md

 ## Evolve by Leveling Up While Holding An Item

 Adds evolution methods to allow Pokémon to evolve by leveling up while holding a particular item.

 This does not include day or night specific variations.
+For those variations, see the [timeful branch](https://github.com/Zeturic/held-item-level-evolution/tree/timeful).

 Other implementations of this evolution method have subtle bugs - they remove the item even if the player hits Ⓑ to cancel the evolution.
 This avoids that.